DeepakPorwal91096/ORM-Framework/README.md

 4. User only need to create a file named as conf.json in the working directory that contains required information to establish connection with the database.

+For more details, please refer to the ORMFramework.pdf file.